 The history of cultivation and use of medicinal and aromatic plants (MAPs) in India is quite ancient.
 In one way or other, many of these plants have been an integral part of Indian health and livelihood systems.
 The MAPs provide opportunities for developing a variety of safe and cost effective, prophylactic, and curative medicines for a number of maladies.
-It is estimated that the primary health care of over 80 per cent of the world's population still depends on plant based traditional medicines (WHO, 2002).
+It is estimated that the primary health care of over 80 per cent of the world's population still depends on plant based traditional medicines [1].
 Growing consciousness about health and side effects of modern medicines has again set the stage for innovation and use of herbal medicines.
-The global market for herbal products is continuously expanding and it is expected to touch the mark of US\$ 5 trillion by the year 2050, from the US\$ 62 billion in 2004 (Purohit and Vyas, 2004).
-Despite being a major player, the share of India in global trade of MAPs is merely 0.5 per cent, whereas the countries, like China exports plants and raw drugs, therapeutics and other MAPs worth Rs 18,000 crores annually (Singh, 2005).
-India has one of the richest sources of many kinds of MAPs but it has achieved only a limited success in tapping the potentials of these plants because of low level of awareness among the farmers about the economic potential and returns (Purohit, 2004) from these plants.
+The global market for herbal products is continuously expanding and it is expected to touch the mark of US\$ 5 trillion by the year 2050, from the US\$ 62 billion in 2004 [2].
+Despite being a major player, the share of India in global trade of MAPs is merely 0.5 per cent, whereas the countries, like China exports plants and raw drugs, therapeuties and other MAPs worth Rs 18,000 crores annually.
+India has one of the richest sources of many kinds of MAPs but it has achieved only a limited success in tapping the potentials of these plants because of low level of awareness among the farmers about the economic potential and returns.

-Economic Potentials of MAPs
+Economic potentials of MAPs

-Estimates show that the potential returns to farmer from cultivation of medicinal plants are quite high (Nautiyal, 1995; Rao and Saxena, 1994).
-The cultivation of certain high altitude Himalayan herbs could fetch products price anywhere between Rs.
-7,150 to 55,000 per hectare (Nautiyal, 1995)2.
+Estimates show that the potential returns to farmer from cultivation of medicinal plants are quite high.
+The cultivation of certain high altitude Himalayan herbs could fetch products price anywhere between Rs 7,150 to 55,000 per hectare [3].
 Although it is not clear that at which stage of the marketing chain these prices are paid but it is obvious that despite varying returns production of medicinal plants could raise the income of farmers to a great extent.
-Rao and Saxena (1994) reported an average annual income of Rs.
-120,000 per hectaec through mixed cropping of high altitude medicinal herbs.
-Even the low altitude MAPs assume signicant economic importance and can be judiciously cultivated to bridge the current gap between demand (40 thousand tons) and supply (20 thousand tons) is estimated to be 40,000 to 200,000 tons, which is expected to rise to 152,000 to 400,000 tons by 2005 (Planning Commission, 2000 & CRPA, 2001) to improve the income and status of the rural farm household.
+Rao and Saxena [4] reported an average annual income of Rs 120,000 per hectare through mixed cropping of high altitude medicinal herbs.
+Even the low altitude MAPs assume significant economic importance and can be judiciously cultivated to bridge the current gap between demand (40 thousand tons) and supply (20 thousand tons) is estimated to be 40,000 to 200, 000 tons, which is expected to rise to 152,000 to 400,000 tons by 2007 to improve the income and status of the rural farm household.